grnet/synnefo/docs/cyclades-api-guide.rst

 Network
 .......

-.. note:: Networks are features in Cyclades API but not in OS Compute API
+.. note:: Networks are features in Cyclades API but not in OS/Compute API

 ================== ===========
 Network Attributes Description